jools-r/jcr_langprefix/README.md

 ### Please note

-[The plugin only handles the language prefix in the url.
-It has no concept of whether the actual page is in a particular language.]{.underline} That means `/en/vegetables/` and `/de/vegetables` and `/vegetables/` are all identical, i.e. the "vegetables" section in Textpattern.
+<ins>The plugin only handles the language prefix in the url.
+It has no
+concept of whether the actual page is in a particular language.</ins> That means `/en/vegetables/` and `/de/vegetables` and `/vegetables/` are all identical, i.e. the "vegetables" section in Textpattern.
 It is up to you to define what information should be shown for a page's current language prefix.